corda/corda/docs/source/cordapp-constraint-migration.rst

    If you have existing **CZ whitelisted** constrained states see :ref:`Migrating CZ whitelisted constraints<cz_whitelisted_constraint_migration>`.

-   If you have existing **always accept** constrained states these are automatically consumable as they offer no security and should only be used in test environments.
+   If you have existing **always accept** constrained states these are not consumable nor evolvable as they offer no security and should only be used in test environments.

+* What type of contract states does my CorDapp use?

+   **Linear states** typically evolve over an extended period of time (defined by the lifecycle of the associated business use case), and thus are prime candidates for constraints migration.

+   **Fungible states** are created by an issuer and transferred around a Corda network until explicitly exited (by the same issuer).
+   They do not evolve as linear states, but are transferred between participants on a network.
+Their consumption may produce additional new output states to represent adjustments to the original state (e.g. change when spending cash).
+For the purposes of constraints migration, it is desirable that any new output states are produced using the new Corda 4 signature constraint types.

+   Where you have long transaction chains of fungible states, it may be advisable to send them back to the issuer for re-issuance (this is called "chain snipping" and has performance advantages as well as simplifying constraints type migration).

 * Should I use the **implicit** or **explicit** upgrade path?